bankcex/docs/become-a-validator/getting-started.md

 ---
-description: Becoming a BankCEX validator in a few simple steps
+description: Becoming a Bankcoin validator in a few simple steps
 ---

 # Getting started as a validator

 ## Pre-requirements

-In order to be a BankCEX validator, you first must see that you meet the pre-requirements:
+In order to be a Bankcoin validator, you first must see that you meet the pre-requirements:

-* You know what it means to be a BankCEX validator - [Becoming a validator](how-to-become-a-validator.md#what-it-means-to-be-a-validator).
+* You know what it means to be a Bankcoin validator - [Becoming a validator](how-to-become-a-validator.md#what-it-means-to-be-a-validator).
 * You have at least 100K BANK tokens or you will have an aggregated delegation of at least 100K BANK tokens \(you can purchase BANK token on [Uniswap](https://uniswap.exchange/swap/0x970b9bb2c0444f5e81e9d0efb84c8ccdcdcaf84d)\).
 * You have an always-on hardware that meets the pre-requisites - [Running a validator node](run-your-own-validator.md#pre-requisites)

-## How to become a BankCEX validator
+## How to become a Bankcoin validator

 To quickly become a validator, follow this steps: